-In the event a MacBook Air is lost, the student or parent/guardian must report the loss to the school within 48 hours.
+In the event a MacBook Air is lost, the student or parent/guardian must report the loss to the school and file a police report within 48 hours.

 In the event of theft or vandalism on campus:

 In the event a MacBook Air is stolen, vandalized, etc., the student or parent/guardian must report the theft or loss to the school and file a police report within 48 hours.